 The Project had an average annual gross generation of 1,884,685 MWh for the period 2015 through 2020.
 Average annual pumping energy required for this same period was 2,398,114 MWh.
 This results in a net consumption of 513,429 MWh and a net cycle efficiency of 78.9 percent.
-Table B-2 provides a summary of monthly and annual Project generation in gross MWh for the years 2015-2020 and Table
+Table B-2 provides a summary of monthly and annual Project generation in gross MWh for the years 2015-2020 and Table B-4 provides a summary of monthly and annual average pumping in MWh, depicted as a negative value representing energy used for pumping.

-Beginning in 2021, all four units at Bad Creek were upgraded with higher power and more efficient runners / impellers with the last outage ending in 2024.
-For the period of 2025 through 2033, the total annual generation7 is projected to increase on average to 2,068,143 MWh.
-The total annual pumping power consumed is projected to increase as well on average to 2,548,437 MWh.
+Beginning in 2021, all four units at Bad Creek were upgraded with higher power and more efficient runners / impellers, with the last outage ending in 2024.
+For the period of 2025 through 2033, the total annual generation8 is projected to increase on average to 1,922,307 MWh.
+The total annual pumping power consumed is projected to increase as well on average to 2,366,479 MWh.
 The maximum cycle efficiency (i.e., assuming operation of all units at peak efficiency) was determined by the energy model to be 81.1 percent.
-Comparing the historic net cycle efficiency of 78.9 percent to the modeled net cycle efficiency of 79.4 percent demonstrates that historically, the units were not always dispatched at peak efficiency but were instead used for power system regulation to some extent.
+Comparing the historic net cycle efficiency of 78.9 percent to the modeled net cycle efficiency of 79.4 percent, assuming peak efficiency but were instead used for power system regulation to some extent.